-Researchers employed at Aarhus University (CVR no. 31119103) or PhD students enrolled at Aarhus University may gain access to data for which Aarhus University is data controller.
+Employees (including PhD students and student assistants) at Aarhus University (CVR no. 31119103) may gain access to data for which Aarhus University is the data controller.
 Researchers with dual employments (one of these at Aarhus University) may only access personal data during time-periods at which they work on projects related to their employment at Aarhus University.
 To document employment at Aarhus University, the department may request and store a copy of the letter of employment from Aarhus University.
 Researchers not employed at Aarhus University need a collaborative agreement and either a data processor agreement or an affiliation agreement (see below).